kunalsangani/kunalsangani.github.io/index.markdown

 ![Kunal Sangani headshot](/assets/images/kunalsangani_headshot_cropped.jpeg){:class='kunal'}

 I am a macroeconomist working on inflation, aggregate productivity, and firm behavior.

-I am currently a postdoc at the Stanford GSB, and will join the Northwestern Economics department as an Assistant Professor in July 2025.
+I joined Northwestern's Department of Economics as an Assistant Professor in 2025.

 I received a BA in Economics from Stanford in 2016 and Ph.D. in Business Economics in 2024 from Harvard.
 Previously, I worked at a payments startup in San Francisco and the Boston Consulting Group.